A lot or a little?

 Is it any good?

-The reasonably engaging STAR TREK: INSURRECTION seems uncommonly like a typical episode of the hit Star Trek: The Next Generation cast TV show.
-The budget for special effects is kicked up a notch, but otherwise it's a fairly routine escapade for the well-drawn, principled, and likeable space-traveling heroes.
+This reasonably engaging movie seems uncommonly like a typical episode of the hit Star Trek: The Next Generation cast TV show.
+The budget for special effects is kicked up a notch, but otherwise Star Trek: Insurrection is a fairly routine escapade for the well-drawn, principled, and likeable space-traveling heroes.
 Early script drafts called for the famously bald Capt.
 Picard to find his hair growing back courtesy of alien rejuvenation, or Data getting killed.
 But these Very-Special-Episode gimmicks were ultimately excised, making Insurrection just an ordinary entry in an admittedly extraordinary and high-quality science-fiction franchise.

 Even the big payoffs -- stalwart Picard revolts against an ignoble Starfleet and falls in love with an enticing alien -- carry little impact because much the same happened every week on the various TV shows (especially with Capt.
 Kirk at the helm).
 Conclusion: if your family loved the television program and considers the characters like old friends, enjoy the ride and the reunion, but don't expect the loftiness attained by earlier Trek theatrical features.